sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 I've been using my [Oryx Pro](https://system76.com/laptops/oryx) for about 15 months now, and overall I love it.
 I don't _think_ I'll be going back to Apple for a computer any time soon.
 That said, to use it, I've had to do things that most users of computers I know would balk at, like opening the terminal.
 (I'll note that I did have to ship my laptop back to System76 for a repair, but with my one-year warranty it was all free.
 And System76 offers a lifetime of _software_ support.)

 While Linux, which was created in 1991 by Linus Torvalds, has apparently made solid improvements for everyday users in the last few years, it is still a bit rough around the edges.
 As of the beginning of 2019, Linux is still not for everyone.
-But some folks are containing the work to change that, most notably the folks running a version of Linux (known as a "distribution" or "distro") called [Elementary OS](https://elementary.io/), which seems to be aimed more directly at replacing Mac and Windows for everyday computer users.
+That said some folks are continuing the work to change that.
+When I think of a non-technical user wanting to run Linux, in my eyes the best bet seems to be the work of the folks running a version of Linux (known as a "distribution" or "distro") called [elementary OS](https://elementary.io/), which is aimed directly at replacing Mac and Windows for everyday computer users.

 ![screenshot of Elementary OS Juno 5](https://elementary.io/images/screenshots/desktop.jpg)